PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Enough of my resume let's get back to the subject at hand, what placed me on the road to unraveling Roswell.

 He told me that I should seriously consider a career in photography.
-When I told my father that is what I decided to do with my life, he was livid.
-He had this idea of me following in his footsteps and embracing geology which I thought was incredibly boring.
-Plus the last thing I wanted to be like was my father, an abusive man who beat his wife and his kids.
+Photography was fun and social,, I had never thought I could make a living at it.
+When I told my father that being a photographer is what I decided to do with my life, he was livid.
+He had this idea of me following in his footsteps and embracing Geology which I thought was incredibly boring.
+The last thing I wanted to be was like was my father, an abusive man who beat his wife and his kids, besides,"Photography is a hobby, not a real career one should pursue!" he told me.

-At this time my mother had finally come to the same conclusion that the whole family had years earlier that she didn't want to spend the rest of her life being told she was dirt.
-She divorced him while I was in my first year in high school, found herself a job and began the long road to reclaiming her life and being herself.
+About this time my mother had finally come to the same conclusion that the whole family had had years earlier that she didn't need to spend the rest of her life being told she was dirt.
+She divorced him while I was in my first year in college, found herself a job and began the long road to reclaiming her life and being herself.
 She is and will always be my hero.

-Anyway, I was walking through the college quad when a flyer caught my eye.
+One day I was walking through the college quad when a stack of flyers caught my eye.
 It was for a special advance audience test screening of a film by renowned director Steven Spielberg called Close Encounters of the Third Kind

 The title was intriguing and I was a fan of Spielberg's work.
 I loved Jaws and especially the cinemaphotography of Sugarland Express.
 Vilmos Zsigmond's photography had a certain look that I was trying to emulate in my own work.